bradmcnaughton/hapi-fhir-jpaserver-starter-sf/README.md

 While this project shows how you can use many parts of the HAPI FHIR framework there are a set of features which you should be aware of are missing or something you need to supply yourself or get professional support ahead of using it directly in production:

-1. The service comes with no security implementation.
-See how it can be done [here](https://hapifhir.io/hapi-fhir/docs/security/introduction.html)
+1. The service comes with basic security implementation including SSL and OAuth2.
+See how to enhance it further [here](https://hapifhir.io/hapi-fhir/docs/security/introduction.html)
 2. The service comes with no enterprise logging.
 See how it can be done [here](https://hapifhir.io/hapi-fhir/docs/security/balp_interceptor.html)
 3. The internal topic cache used by subscriptions in HAPI FHIR are not shared across multiple instances as the [default supplied implementation is in-mem](https://github.com/hapifhir/hapi-fhir/blob/master/hapi-fhir-jpaserver-subscription/src/main/java/ca/uhn/fhir/jpa/topic/ActiveSubscriptionTopicCache.java)
 4. The internal message broker channel in HAPI FHIR is not shared across multiple instances as the [default supplied implementation is in-mem](https://github.com/hapifhir/hapi-fhir/blob/master/hapi-fhir-storage/src/main/java/ca/uhn/fhir/jpa/subscription/channel/api/IChannelFactory.java).
 This impacts the use of modules listed [here](https://smilecdr.com/docs/installation/message_broker.html#modules-dependent-on-message-brokers)